Introductory interest rates explained

 If you need communications in other formats, such as large print, Braille or audio CD, please call us.

-A summary on introductory rates
+A summary of introductory rates

-These often include 0% or lower than average interest rates which last for a fixed period.
+These often include 0% or lower than average interest rates, which last for a fixed period.

 • Interest rates may vary based on an assessment of your personal circumstances.